Back to Kohler Guides

 At a glance — most common causes

-• Solenoid valve not fully closing due to debris in valve seat
+• Solenoid valve not fully closing due to debris/scale in the valve seat

-• Sensor sensitivity too high causing it to detect ambient movement
+• Sensor sensitivity too high, detecting ambient movement

-• Solenoid coil in fault state requiring power reset
+• Solenoid coil in a fault state needing a power reset

 Expert Review & Technical Scope